schwab/exploratorydata/README.md

 ## Plot 1 answers the question :
 * Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 * Uses the base plotting system
-* Shows the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.
+* Shows the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008

+## Plot 2 answers the question :
+* Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?